 Step 9: Try Using a VPN or Tor

-A Tor connection, which there’s one available within the Brave browser, hides your traffic by relaying it through multiple servers around the globe.
+A Tor connection, which is available within the Brave browser, hides your traffic by relaying it through multiple servers around the globe, which again hides your IP address and any ability for browser fingerprinting.

-This is all just the tip of the spear, I realize.
-There are so many more tools and tricks to make yourself invisible online, but these 9 steps are a great way to get started learning how to hide your information as you navigate the internet.
+This is all just the tip of the spear.
+There are so many more tools and tricks to limit your available data on the internet, but these 9 steps are a great way to get started learning how to hide your information as you navigate the internet.
+You’re never going to be totally anonymous, but each small step can make a big difference over time!

 Be sure to subscribe to the All Things Secured YouTube channel!